cyan-ice/cyan-ice/README.md

 Pronouns: He/Him

-Currently student in Weichang Experimental Program of Suzhou High School.
+Currently an 8th grade student in Weichang Experimental Program of Suzhou High School.
 Interested in OI and MO.
 I develop (useless) libraries, do game/web developing as well.
 Preferred language is Python and C++.

 May be away from Olympiads soon.